Written By:

 Performance measurement can help your social media team demonstrate the value of your efforts by providing concrete data on how they are supporting institutional goals such as increasing enrollment, promoting engagement, and building brand awareness to your school’s stakeholders.

-We recommend HubSpot’s social media management tools to track your performance and measure your ROI.
+We recommend HubSpot’s social media management tools to track your performance and measure ROI.

 Key Performance Indicators of Each Platform

 Your key performance indicators (KPIs) will vary depending on the goals you have set, as well as which platform you are currently monitoring.
-You may want to measure the click-through rate of a hyperlink on your Instagram bio, or you may want to measure the bounce rate of a landing page that you linked on Twitter.
+You may want to measure the clickthrough rate of a hyperlink on your Instagram bio, or you may want to measure the bounce rate of a landing page that you linked on X.

 That being said, here are some common KPIs you should look out for when measuring your social media page’s performance: